 The Cambodian Constitution now guarantees universal right to basic education including free and compulsory education for the first nine years.
-The State has also ratified and adopted progressive policies such as the millennium development goals (MDGs) and the convention on the elimination of all forms of discrimination against women (CEDA) which guarantees access to education for all (EFA). ស្រ្តីខ្មែរ Strey Khmer.
-We empower women to find and raise their voices and realize their rights by providing space for dialogue, by supporting skills development, and through advocacy and livelihood support.
+The State has also ratified and adopted progressive policies such as the millennium development goals (MDGs) and the convention on the elimination of all forms of discrimination against women (CEDA) which guarantees access to education for all (EFA).
+Consequently, adult and youth literacy rates increased from 62% and 73.5% in 1990 to 76% and 99%, respectively, in 2006.

 Mandate and Scope of Work Strey Khmer is a Cambodian women’s rights organization that supports women to raise their voices and expand their choices.
 We advocate for women’s equality and human rights to support their inclusion in the development of Cambodia at all levels; along with supporting the development of women’s skills and livelihoods to promote their economic independence.
 Key aspects of our work include advocating for women’s leadership and participation within the political processes; and working with partners to end violence against women in Cambodia.

 This also entails lobbying for the inclusion of ‘state-based violence against women’ within that agenda.
 Prevention of Human Trafficking in Cambodia - Global Freedom Network.
 Pisey Khim Young People Against Prostitution and Human Trafficking: The Greatest Violence Against Human Beings Casina Pio IV Vatican City, 15-16 November 2014 Cambodia located in Southeast Asia, with a population of over 15.1 million.

 (World Bank, 2013).
 Cambodia is bordered by Thailand to the northwest, Lao to the northeast, Vietnam to the east, and the Gulf of Thailand to the southwest.
+Siem Reap, the home of Women’s Resource Center, is one of the poorest provinces in the country, is located in the north west of Cambodia.
+Due to the Khmer Rouge killing an estimated 2 million Cambodians during their four-year regime in the late 70s, Cambodia remains a poverty stricken country.
 Social Institutions and Gender Index (SIGI) AUSAID, ‘Research Policy Brief Triple Jeopardy: Violence against women with disabilities in Cambodia’, Australian Government, (last accessed 15 November 2013).
 Cambodian Civil Code (2007), No. NS/RKM/1207/030 dated 8 December 2007, (in Khmer).
 Cambodian Human Rights and Development Association (2013) ‘Issues of Women’s Rights, Child Rights and Migrant Workers’ Rights in Cambodia’, Cambodian Human Rights and Development Association, 09 Aug.
 2013.